Science and technology in Venezuela: Education

 Adolf Ernst (Primkenau, Silesia, Kingdom of Prussia, (today Przemków, Poland) October 6, 1832 – Caracas, Venezuela, August 12, 1899) was a Prussian-born scientist.
 Ernst settled in Venezuela in 1861, where he taught at the Universidad Central de Venezuela.
 He became the most important scientist in the country during the second half of the 19th century and was a key figure in the creation of the Museum of Natural Science and the National Library of Venezuela, where he also served as its director.
 He developed important scientific works in botany, zoology and ethnography.
 He also did work in geography, geology, language, anthropology, physics, paleontology and archeology.
 He is regarded as the founder of the Venezuelan positivist school and marked influence on generations of scientists in Venezuela.
+One of Adolf Ernst's main merits was his disclosing Venezuelan material to the international scientific societies of the nineteenth century, and publishing their contributions in journals such as Globus, Zeitschrift für Ethnologie, American Anthropologist and in the Bulletin de la Société du Anthropologie Paris.

 Luis Alberto Machado (Caracas, January 21, 1932 – Caracas, February 23, 2016) Venezuelan lawyer, author and politician.
 He was best known for his ideas about the malleability of intelligence.
 He asserted, in his books and writings on the subject, that perceived limits on intelligence are false and are primarily tied to upbringing and social conditioning.
 He argued that through careful environmental stimulation, especially in the early stages of child development, intelligence can be developed indefinitely and exponentially throughout life.
 As a politician, he stated that a nation's collective intellectual power was its greatest asset.
 The president Luis Herrera Campins (1979–1984) appointed him as Minister of Intellectual Development, a cabinet post created specifically for advancing and applying his ideas with government backing.
 This program was known as the Intelligence Project, and, although given a small budget, resulted in a number of public initiatives aimed at improving educational opportunities in Venezuela.
 The project was ended in 1984 by president Jaime Lusinchi, but left behind a legacy in authors related to intelligence as Edward De Bono, Martin Seligman, Howard Gardner and Robert Sternberg.
 His experience has been developed in Mexico, China, Israel and South Africa.